env3d-lessons/linux-llama-cpp-bash/README.md

 Pre-reading: Learn about how to pass arguments to a bash script https://linuxhandbook.com/courses/bash-beginner/bash-arguments/

+NOTE: Work on this assignment directly within the GitHub Codespaces environment, DO NOT login to the class linux server!

 # Introduction

 NOTE: Make sure you wait until all the setup is complete before starting the exercise.